 Shelled nuts and seeds require no preparation -- making them a great protein-rich snack.
 They also provide plenty of heart-healthy fat without cholesterol.
 Try cashews, pistachios, or walnuts.
 Protein-rich seeds include sunflower seeds, pumpkin seeds, and sesame seeds.
 (1 ounce of pistachio nuts: 157 calories, 0 mg cholesterol, 5.8 g protein)

 Minimally refined soy products, such as fermented tofu, offer plenty of protein without cholesterol.
-The benefit of soy-based foods for protection against cancer and heart disease is still a topic of scientific debate.
-However, tofu is full of vitamins and minerals, and can serve as a high protein, low cholesterol substitute for meats.
+Tofu is full of vitamins and minerals and can serve as a high-protein, low-cholesterol substitute for meats.
 Tofu can be grilled, roasted, or cooked in stir-fries.
 (3 ounces firm tofu: 70 calories, 0 mg cholesterol, 8 g protein)